Are you itching to start homesteading today? If so, you're in good company.

 Learn About Canning and Preserving

-Before the mass shipping of produce, canning and preserving were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.
+Before the mass production and shipping of produce, canning, preserving, and dehydrating were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.

-If you’ve grown enough of your own food you should also try canning some of it.
-A quick Google search will lead you to a ton of really good beginners guides and instructional videos for canning.
+If you’ve grown enough of your food, you should also learn to can some of it.
+A quick Google search will lead you to many really good beginner guides and instructional videos for canning.

 Related: Our Off Grid Water System Setup

 When first starting out as a homesteader, it’s always good to meet other people in your area who are interested in the same thing.